viebel/klafim/syllabus.md

+# Workshop:From Object-Oriented to Data-Oriented

+## Takeaways

+1. Get into the Data-Oriented Programming mindset.

+1. Learn best practices to reduce system complexity.

+1. Build a project following Data-Oriented Programming principles.

-# Syllabus
+## Syllabus

-## Day 1: Representing data with generic data structures
+### Day 1: Representing data with generic data structures

 1. Representing data with maps
 1. Domain modelling with maps